vivkaz/CQE/README.md

 ### File and folder structure
 Main files for CQE are under CQE package, where `unit_classifer` contains code for unit disambiguation based on BERT classifier trained using spacy-transformers. `units.json` file is used for normalization of units and `unit_models.zip` contains the trained models for the disambiguation which will be unziped on the first run of `NumParser`class.
-To replicated the results from the paper and signifcant testing, refer to `evaluation` package.
-The computed results are also present under `data/evaluation_output`.

 | File                                                                                                       | Description                                                                                                                 |
 |------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|